barryw/C128QuadKernal/README.md

 - Eagle layout files for the U32 and U35 adapters for a C128.
 The C128 adapter contains a PIC12F629 microcontroller that manages A14 and A15 of the 27C512 EEPROM and determines which of the 4 kernals are selected.
 If the C64 adapter is also installed with the required A14/A15 cable, the PIC will also select the kernal of that EEPROM as well.
 - MPLABX project for the PIC firmware that controls the selected kernal.

+With this hardware and software, you can create a pair of adapters for your Commodore 128 to allow you to have 4 C128 and 4 C64 kernals available and select between them using your RESTORE key.
+There is no soldering required and no need to drill holes in your C128's case.

 #### How does this work?